ACTOR HEADSHOTS THAT GET YOU IN THE ROOM

 I have been shooting actor headshots in Vancouver since the first day that I picked up a camera over a decade ago.
 This is because I was an actor myself!
-Here is a look into my process:
+Here is a look into my process:skip to portfolio

-Every face is different, and it only makes sense to light you in a way that makes you look your absolute best.
-If you look at my work, you will see that I do not have a cookie cutter lighting style.
-I am extremely specific about my lighting setups to match your face shape, skin tone, and the character look we are trying to achieve.
+Each individual is unique, and it only makes sense to light you in a way that brings out your absolute best.
+If you follow my work, you’ll notice that I don’t adhere to a cookie-cutter lighting style.
+I am extremely specific about my lighting setups to complement your face shape, skin tone, and the character look we aim to achieve.

-I spend time teaching you how to take a great headshot.
-From my experience, both in front and behind the lens, most people tend to feel uncomfortable having their photo taken.
-First I teach you how to look into the lens.
-If you look at all of my work, you will notice one thing that everyone has in common: they all have presence and relationship in their eyes.
+I take the time to teach you how to take a great headshot.
+From my experience, both in front and behind the lens, most people tend to feel uncomfortable when having their photo taken.
+My approach to actor headshots is very specific.
+First, I teach you how to look into the lens.
+If you look all of my work, you will notice one thing that everyone has in common: they all have presence and relationship in their eyes.
 You will too once you understand my approach.
-The eyes are the most important part of any headshot I ever take because it is your eyes that tell your story.
+The eyes are the most crucial part of any headshot I take because it is your eyes that tell your story.

 I approach actor headshots from an actor’s point of view.
 I talk about the various things you can pull from your training so you will be doing what you do for a living, acting, in front of my camera.
 If you are a new actor, do not worry; I have worked with hundreds of new actors with no training and we get the same results.
 I find out how you work and then I adjust my method to work with your strengths.
 I am absolutely determined to produce actor headshots that you feel great about that look and feel like you.